Bedtime Routine for Kids Who Have a Hard Time Falling Asleep at Night

 It could be that your daughter just doesn't need that much sleep.
 But I suspect the opposite.
 You say that she is exhausted during the day and is acting hyperactive and revved up. it sounds to me like your daughter may be over-tired, which actually makes it harder to relax.

 When humans get over-tired, we have to keep ourselves going by releasing stress hormones like cortisol and adrenalin into our bloodstreams.
 So when a child is over-tired, she might be swamped by those biochemicals, which stay in the bloodstream for a long time (meaning more than 24 hours.)
+That means the child feels and acts amped up, but is actually exhausted.

 So what can you do?
 Here are seven tips that should help.